 Some published and forthcoming work

-Writerly Hate in Eighteenth-Century Britain (Oxford University Press, forthcoming 2026)
+Writerly Hate in Eighteenth-Century Britain (Oxford University Press, 2026)

 Six entries in London (ed.), The Cambridge Guide to the English Novel, 1660–1820 (Cambridge University Press, forthcoming).